 The product is a one-step oil-based interior polyurethane and stain.
 Its color register works well with previous colors and finishes, and it produces a lustrous satin or semi-gloss sheen.

-Oil-based finishes have long cure times—four hours or more in ideal conditions—and they require petroleum distillates for thinning and clean-up.
+Oil-based finishes have long cure times—six to eight hours or more even in ideal conditions—and they require petroleum distillates for thinning and clean-up.
 But the hard-shell finish and long-lasting durability are well worth it.